yuanqing/interpolate/README.md

 2. Straight-up substitution; there are no conditional blocks, sections and so forth.

-3. Tags can reference nested values in the multidimensional array (as in the above example).
+3. Tags can reference nested values in the multidimensional array (as in the example above).

 4. A value to be interpolated can be a [scalar](http://php.net/manual/en/function.is-scalar.php), an object that implements `__toString()`, or a callback that returns a string: